-8th Grade - Welcome and Introduction
+8th Grade - Exploring Integration and Interconnectivity

 8th grade students have reached the culmination of the grade school experience.
 Their sharpened observational skills and growing critical faculties are preparing them for their transition to the heavy focus on conceptual reasoning and discursive exploration of topics in high school.
 The 8th grade curriculum explores connections in reasoning, relationships between people, and explorations of similar patterns in cultures and events that hold true across varied contexts.